dsa110/dsa110-nsfrb/tests/README.md

 Instructions for running tests for the `dsa110-nsfrb` repository:
 1. `imaging.py`: Handles imaging functions.
+2. `searching.py`: Contains helpers for dedispersion and matched filter searching.
-2. `classifying.py`: Deals with the classification of images.
+3. `classifying.py`: Deals with the classification of images.

 The tests are organized in the `tests` directory and can be executed using `pytest`.
 Ensure `pytest` is installed and execute the tests inside the `tests` directory.